 The women’s council has a very broad vision of the specific contributions, and of the major role of women of great talent in various fields of endeavor.

 Together they have a well-stocked address book, which can be consulted where necessary to help events or conference organizers identify women experts and relevant speakers on a variety of topics.

 Discover the members of the Women’s Council of #JamaisSansElles :

-Tatiana F-Salomon, strategy consultant, journalist, 3D architect, humanist.
-Founding President of the humanist associationLes Humains Associés (human-associes.org) established in 1984.
+Tatiana F-Salomon, founder and president of the movement #JamaisSansElles.
+Strategy consultant, journalist, 3D architect, humanist.
+Founding President of the humanist association Les Humains Associés (human-associes.org) established in 1984.
 The association’s website was launched in 1994 and ranks among the top 10,000 sites created in the early days of the Web.
-She is the Founder and Co-chairwoman of the movement #JamaisSansElles.
+Co-founder of Girl Power 3.0, the club of innovative and creative women entrepreneurs since 2006.
 Complete bio.